-Lehua M. Taitano is a queer CHamoru writer and interdisciplinary artist from Yigu, Guåhan (Guam) and co-founder of Art 25.
+Lehua M. Taitano is a queer CHamoru writer and interdisciplinary artist from Yigu, Guåhan (Guam) and co-founder of Art 25: Art in the Twenty-fifth Century.
 She is the author of two volumes of poetry—Inside Me an Island (WordTech Editions) and A Bell Made of Stones (TinFish Press).
 Her chapbook, appalachiapacific, won the Merriam-Frontier Award for short fiction.
 She has two recent chapbooks of poetry and visual art: Sonoma (Dropleaf Press) and Capacity (a Hawai’i Review e-chap).

 Click to view the video poem, “Current, I,” which is part of the Smithsonian APA’s 2019 digital exhibition, A Day in the Queer Life of Asian Pacific America, presented in partnership with Kundiman, Lambda Literary, and AARP.